MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-report-add-filter.md

    ![Visualizations, Filters, and Fields panes](media/power-bi-report-add-filter/power-bi-display-panes.png)

 3. Select a visual to make it active.
 In this case, it's the scatter chart on the Overview page.
-All the fields in the visual are in the **Fields** pane and also listed in the **Filters** pane, under the **Filters on this visual** heading.
+All the fields in the visual are in the **Visualizations** pane.
+They're also listed in the **Filters** pane, under the **Filters on this visual** heading.

    ![Select visual-level filters](media/power-bi-report-add-filter/power-bi-default-visual-filter.png).